kbrose/yahara-info/README.md

 The webapp is deployed to Heroku.
 It can be found at https://madison-lake-levels.herokuapp.com/.

+A free-tier of a database on Heroku is used to persist the data.

 A daily cron job runs that updates the database.
 The job is created using [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler), and hits a simple API route on the web-app that causes an update.